ExpediaGroup/xap-java-sdk/ARCHITECTURE.md

-# XAP SDK Architecture
-## Overview
+# Overview
-The XAP (Expedia Affiliate Platform) SDK is structured as a multi-module Gradle project designed to generate a Kotlin/Java SDK from OpenAPI specifications.
+The XAP (Expedia API Platform) SDK is structured as a multi-module Gradle project designed to generate a Kotlin/Java SDK from OpenAPI specifications.
 The architecture follows a code generation approach, where API client code is automatically generated and then published to repositories for consumption by developers.

 The repository contains the following key components:
 - **OpenAPI Specifications**: Defines the API endpoints, request/response models, and data types.